 For Investigator of the Year we have four finalists including Catherine King, Simon McFall, Tracey Ormand and Lucy Hassell.
 For Police Staff Member of the Year, our five finalists include Louise Mowbray, Helen Rollings, Esther Wride and Nicola King.

 For Police Support Volunteer of the Year, finalists include David Simmonds from Avon and Somerset Search and Rescue Team, Claire Hopkins and Kirstie Mayes.
 For Special Constable of the Year, finalists include Jordan Howe, Roland Lock and Samuel Carter.

 For the Specialist Operations Award,finalists include Operation Encounter – the team behind tackling County Lines in Weston-super-Mare and Yeovil - and the Underwater Search Unit.

-Finally, the Policing Team of the Year, finalists include Team 1 Base 3 Broadbury Road, Hartcliffe Policing Team, Weston Town Centre Team and Wellington Town Policing Team.
+Finally, the Policing Team of the Year, finalists include Team 1 Base 3 covering Broadbury Road, Bath and Radstock, Hartcliffe Policing Team, Weston Town Centre Team and Wellington Town Policing Team.